byu-cpe/Maeser/sphinx-docs/user-setup/user_setup.md

 LLM_MODEL_NAME: "gpt-4o"
 ```

-- If you don’t have an OpenAI key, you can sign up at [https://platform.openai.com/signup](https://platform.openai.com/signup).
+- If you don’t have an OpenAI key, you can [sign up here](https://platform.openai.com/signup).
 - The default paths (`vectorstores`, `chat_logs`, `users.db`) are relative to your working directory.

 ---